CarolinaSFreitas/observability-studies/Datadog/README.md

 Currently, profiling is supported by Go, Java, Node.js, Python, and Ruby client libraries.
 More are under development.
 You’ll see how easy it is to enable low-overhead profiling for Storedog, and see the results.

+## Network Performance Monitoring (NPM)

+Datadog’s Network Performance Monitoring (NPM) provides multi-cloud visibility into network flows in granular detail, while also enabling you to aggregate and monitor that data using any tag available in Datadog.
+So you can query and aggregate connection metrics between any two objects—from services to availability zones, or from Kubernetes pods to security groups—to provide immediate insight into performance and dependencies.

+NPM is built on eBPF, which enables detailed visibility into network flows at the Linux kernel level.
+Consequently, NPM is powerful and efficient with extremely low overhead.

+NPM provides useful domain name information, such as the name resolution of the external IP addresses your services are connecting to, and the health of the DNS servers they use.